-An actuator can be either an electric motor, or any other mechanical (e.g. spring) or electric component or part providing the torque or force for the motion of the mechanism.
+1 An actuator can be either an electric motor, or any other mechanical (e.g. spring) or electric component or part providing the torque or force for the motion of the mechanism.

-cleanliness

-level in both particulate contamination and molecular contamination that contaminates the part or assembly

-component

-assembly or any combination of parts, subassemblies and assemblies, and assemblies mounted together and normally capable of independent operation in a variety of situations
+2 This term is defined in the present standard with a different meaning than in ECSS-S-ST-00-01.
+The term with the meaning defined herein is applicable only to the present standard.

 control system

 system (open or closed loop) which controls the relative motion of the mechanism